redcode/Z80/documentation/Integration.rst

 .. c:macro:: Z80_WITH_UNOFFICIAL_RETI
 .. c:macro:: Z80_WITH_ZILOG_NMOS_LD_A_IR_BUG

-Except for ``Z80_DEPENDENCIES_HEADER``, the above macros do not need to be defined as a boolean value; the source code only checks whether or not they are defined.
+Except for ``Z80_DEPENDENCIES_HEADER``, the above macros do not need to be defined as any value; the source code only checks whether or not they are defined.